gustavoperess/Makers_/html_starter/README.md

-Introduction
-This documentation provides an overview of a simple Flask website created to showcase your ability to use Flask, create forms, conduct tests with pytest, and interact with a database using SQL.
+This documentation provides an overview of a simple Flask website created to showcase my ability to use Flask, create forms, conduct tests with pytest, and interact with a database using SQL.
 The website manages a music library, allowing users to view albums and artists, add new albums, and create new artists.

 Project Structure
 The project structure consists of the following main components: